orbitalquark/textadept/docs/manual.md

 ### Go To Line

-Jump to a specific line in the current buffer via `Ctrl+G` on Windows and Linux/BSD, `⌘G` on macOS, and `^G` in the terminal version.
+Jump to a specific line in the current buffer via `Ctrl+L` on Windows and Linux/BSD, `⌘L` on macOS, and `^L` in the terminal version.
 Enter the line number to go to in the prompt, and press `Enter` or click `OK`.

 ### Bookmarks